teras/Jubler/README.md

 * Styles are supported (when saving in SubStation formats or SRT).
   These styles are either specific either per subtitle or per character.
 * Translating mode (parent & child editors) is supported
-* Graphical preview of the subtitles using the FFMPEG library.
+* Graphical preview of the subtitles using the FFmpeg library.
   Current frame, waveform preview and waveform listening is supported.
 * Graphically display of subtitles, which can be moved and resized.
 * Play the subtitles file using a video player (mplayer).
 While in